iamshishirgaire/IOE-Syllabus-Data/faculties/mechanical/e2/economics_of_auto.md

-## Syllabus: Economics of Automobile

-**Course Objective:**

-* To provide a global view of the automobile-related industry.
-* To provide down-to-earth knowledge of economics involving the automobile as the key component.

-**Course Outline:**

 1. **Economic Management of Road Transport (11 hours)**
     * Introduction: Importance of Road Transport, Scope, Economic Function, Government involvement, Future development in Transport Classification of hydropower and end uses
     * Demand on Road Transport: Factors affecting demand: Land use pattern, Quality of service, Price, Time value, Demand Analysis Introduction of Hydropower plant in Nepal